2018 – Marcello Di Cintio

-Gail Bowen, Canada’s “Queen of crime fiction” is a writer of a mystery series featuring Joanne Kilbourn, and a playwright.
+Gail Bowenopens a new window, Canada’s “Queen of crime fiction” is a writer of a mystery series featuring Joanne Kilbourn, and a playwright.
 The first six books in the Kilbourn series – Deadly Appearances (1990); Murder at the Mendel (1991); The Wandering Soul Murders (1992); A Colder Kind of Death (1994), winner of the Crime Writers of Canada Arthur Ellis Award; A Killing Spring (1996) and Verdict in Blood (1998) – have appeared as made-for-television movies with world-wide distribution.
 Burying Ariel (2000); The Glass Coffin (2002); The Last Good Day (2004); The Endless Knot (2006); The Brutal Heart (2008) and The Nesting Dolls (2010) have met with critical and commercial success.
 In June 2008, Reader’s Digest named Bowen ‘Canada’s Best Mystery Novelist’.

 2009 – Betty Jane Hegerat

 Betty Jane Hegeratopens a new window is the author of three novels, the most recent being a teen novel, Odd One Out (2016), a collection of short stories, and a book of creative non-fiction.
 A social worker by profession, Betty Jane now teaches creative writing for Continuing Education at the University of Calgary and workshops in other venues.

 Rona Altrowsopens a new window was born and raised in Montreal and has lived in Calgary since 1979.
 Both cities inform her work.
 She started writing in earnest in 1994 and now authors fiction, plays, essays and songs.
 She has published two short story collections, a children’s picture chap book, The River Throws a Tantrum, and co-edited an anthology.
 She is also an editor, which she does both in-house and freelance.